5 Steps to Conquer Your Fear of Decorating

 ABOVE ALL – DANCE LIKE NO ONE IS WATCHING

 Well, the same thing can be said about decorating your home.
-The first notion that I believe you need to strive to rid yourself of is worrying about what everyone else will think.
 This is for YOU, not for family members who don’t live in your home, not for your friends and not for any other visitor.
 Period.

 Remember – you know what’s best for you and your home.
 No one else is living your life or living in your space.
 Accept that people will always have an opinion, that it won’t always agree with yours and that’s okay!